Polarimetric analysis of STEREO observations of sungrazing Kreutz comet C/2010 E6 (STEREO): Discussion

-The same behaviour can be observed in post-perihelion observations of comet C/2011 W3 (Lovejoy): \textit{STEREO-B} (phase angle range $115-120^{\circ}$) observed near-zero polarisation of the re-emerging comet tail, while \textit{STEREO-A} (phase angle range $32-34^{\circ}$) observed negative polarisation in the older parts of the tail (i.e. the ones originating closer to the Sun) \citep{Nezicthesis2020}.
-Some theoretical and laboratory models approaching the composition of cometary dust \citep[e.g.][]{FrattinEtAl2019,ZubkoEtAl2020} do allow for negative polarisation out to phase angles of around $40^{\circ}$, but they do not fully explain the mechanism for its appearance in near-Sun encounters.
+This difference in polarimetric behaviour in simultaneous observations of a sungrazing comet can also be observed in post-perihelion observations of comet C/2011 W3 (Lovejoy): \textit{STEREO-B} (phase angle range $115-120^{\circ}$) observed near-zero polarisation of the re-emerging comet tail, while \textit{STEREO-A} (phase angle range $32-34^{\circ}$) observed negative polarisation in the older parts of the tail (i.e. the ones originating closer to the Sun) \citep{Nezicthesis2020}.
+A similar solution should apply to those observations.

-A close look at \textit{STEREO-B} data in Fig. \ref{fig:ii} shows that a change in polarisation in the near-nucleus region of comet C/2010 E6 (STEREO) might be traced back to ${\sim}20~R_{\odot}$ (best seen as drop to zero polarisation in \textit{STEREO-B} data), which precedes the change in the shape and peak of the intensity curve by several hours and solar radii.
-This may simply be an artifact of data analysis, as small variations in mutual alignment of sharp polarised intensity peaks can have significant effects on polarimetric calculations.
-It is difficult to decouple that observation from the emerging broad intensity peak which also reduces polarisation to zero, however.
-If the effect is not instrumental, it may indicate a thus far unexplored process for suppressing the polarimetric response: the heliocentric distance is likely too high to indicate sublimation of silicates, for example, or for most processes at the nucleus (outlined earlier) to have a significant effect on the behaviour of the coma.
+A close look at \textit{STEREO-B} data in Fig. \ref{fig:CK10E060plotsIQI}.ii shows that near-zero polarisation in the coma region of comet C/2010 E6 (STEREO) might be traced back to ${\sim}20~R_{\odot}$ (best seen in \textit{STEREO-B} data), which precedes the change in the shape and peak of the intensity curve by several hours and solar radii.
+This may simply be an artefact of data analysis, as small variations in mutual alignment of sharp polarised intensity peaks can have significant effects on polarimetric calculations.
+It is difficult to decouple that from the emerging broad intensity peak which also reduces polarisation to zero.
+Other studies have found similar effects, however; \cite{Sekanina2000b} found that dust production peaked at $20-30~R_{\odot}$ in a sample of 9 comets, and \cite{KnightEtAl2010} similarly sees a dramatic change in slope of comet brightening around the same heliocentric distance.
+This effect may indicate a thus far unexplored process for suppressing the polarimetric response: the heliocentric distance is likely too high to indicate sublimation of silicates at that point.
+It might, however, be caused by fragmentation of the nucleus itself.
+This would expose the water ice within and likely suppress the polarisation signal.
+While this is occurring much earlier than would expected due to tidal forces \cite{KnightWalsh2013}, there appears to be some precedent to that, as comet C/2012 S1 (ISON) has shown indications of fragmentation at heliocentric distances as high as $0.6$~AU or $129~R_{\odot}$ \citep{SekaninaKracht2014,BoehnhardtEtAl2013}.
+It is therefore plausible that these near-Sun comets are more susceptible to fragmentation than previously thought due to their internal structure; perhaps the thermal wave propagates faster or deeper than for e.g. Jupiter-family comets.
+It is also plausible that this event caused the propagation of the broad intensity peak and low polarisation, indicating further break-up of the comet.